carvel-dev/carvel/site/content/blog/argocd-carvel-plugin.md

 ```

 ## Create and template an Application with the ytt plugin
-Now, we're going to create an Application resource containing simple ytt templates and data values that watches the git repo directory  `config-step-2-template/`.
+Now, we're going to create an Application resource that watches the git repo directory `config-step-2-template/` containing simple ytt templates and data values.
 If you want to see updates automatically deployed when you make changes, fork this repo.
 Add `spec.source.plugin` to tell Argo to use the ytt plugin.

 ```yaml
 # simple-app-application.yml